 NB Please do note that the swimming pool, and a small pond/stream system, are not safety-covered or fenced off.
 The garden is therefore not suitable for un-attended young children who cannot swim strongly.
 Please do consider this for your group before you book.

-The cellar will be available for guest use, with wine that can be purchased per bottle.
+The cellar will be available for guest use.

 The green house is open to view.